-Criteria Commentary Other substantive exploration data Airborne geophysical surveys were conducted at Chatree in 2004.
-Ground geophysical surveys comprising resistivity and chargeability continued until mine closure in 2016 and results of this inhouse work were used in this announcement.
-Future work Exploration work comprising RC, and RAB drilling is ongoing during 2023 as well as other exploration tools including mapping, soil sampling and rock chip sampling.
-Diamond drilling will be also considered in selected high priority targets to further verify geological factors.
+Criteria Commentary Diagrams Relevant diagrams are included in the body of this announcement.
+Other substantive exploration data • Airborne geophysical surveys were conducted at Chatree in 2004.
+Ground geophysical surveys comprising resistivity and chargeability continued until mine closure in 2016 are results of this inhouse work were used in this announcement.
+Future work • Exploration work comprising RC, and RAB drilling is ongoing during 2023 as well as other exploration tools including mapping, soil sampling and rock chip sampling.
+Diamon drilling will be also considered in selected high priority targets to further verify geological factors.